-- (b) faculty--student - (c) faculty assistant--student - (d) supervisory staff--subordinate staff - (e) staff--faculty - (f) staff--staff - (g) staff--student - (h) student--student - (i) faculty-staff - (j) patrons, vendors or other individuals that interact with members of the campus - (5) New College of Florida recognizes that not every advance or action of a sexual nature constitutes harassment.
-Whether a particular action or incident constitutes harassment depends on an examination of all available and relevant facts and circumstances.
-Such facts and circumstances may include the degree to which the conduct affected one or more student's education, the type, frequency, and duration of the conduct, and the identity of and relationship between the two parties.
-Examples of prohibited conduct may include, but are not limited to the following when they meet the definitions of sexual misconduct or harassment, as listed above: - (a) Displaying or telling of sexually oriented or discriminatory jokes, statements, photographs, drawings, computer images, web sites, videos, slides, graphics, calendars, cartoons, e-mails or other communications; - (b) Making sexually explicit or discriminatory gestures or sounds based upon gender; - (c) Making actual or implied promises of an employment or educational opportunity or benefit in exchange for sexual activity; - (d) Making actual or implied threats to impede or interfere with employment or educational opportunities or benefits for failing to agree to or engage in sexual activity; - (e) Inappropriate and unwelcome touching, including but not limited to, patting, fondling, pinching, attempted or actual kissing; - (f) Requesting or coercing sexual intercourse or sexual favors; - (g) Attempting to or actually engaging in a sexual assault; - (h) Continuing to ask someone for a date after being told "no;"
+(d) supervisory staffsubordinate staff (e) stafffaculty (f) staffstaff (g) staffstudent (h) studentstudent (i) faculty-staff (j) patrons, vendors or other individuals that interact with members of the campus (5) har of a deg dur pro w College of Florida recognizes that not every advance or action of a sexual nature constitutes assment.
+Whether a particular action or incident constitutes harassment depends on an examination all available and relevant facts and circumstances.
+Such facts and circumstances may include the gree to which the conduct affected one or more student's education, the type, frequency, and ration of the conduct, and the identity of and relationship between the two parties.
+Examples of shibited conduct may include, but are not limited to the following when they meet the definitions of rual misconduct or harassment, as listed above: (a) Displaying or telling of sexually oriented or discriminatory jokes, statements, photographs, drawings, computer images, web sites, videos, slides, graphics, calendars, cartoons, e-mails or other communications; (b) Making sexually explicit or discriminatory gestures or sounds based upon gender; (c) Making actual or implied promises of an employment or educational opportunity or benefit in exchange for sexual activity; (d) Making actual or implied threats to impede or interfere with employment or educational opportunities or benefits for failing to agree to or engage in sexual activity; (e) Inappropriate and unwelcome touching, including but not limited to, patting, fondling, pinching, attempted or actual kissing; (f) Requesting or coercing sexual intercourse or sexual favors; (g) Attempting to or actually engaging in a sexual assault;

+(h) Continuing to ask someone for a date after being told "no;"